yarisvt/tyk-docs/tyk-docs/static/include/create-security-policy-include.md

 ![Save a Policy][7]

 To make the policy active, click **Create** .
-Once the policy is saved, you will be able to use it when generating keys, OAuth clients and custom JWT tokens.
+Once the policy is saved, you will be able to use it when creating keys, OAuth clients and custom JWT tokens.

 ## <a name="with-api"></a>Tutorial: Create a security policy with the API